WCBS-TV: Digital era

 WCBS-TV as of February 2012 has a construction permit for a digital fill-in translator on channel 22, to be licensed to Plainview, New York, which would serve portions of eastern and central Long Island where WCBS-TV's signal is affected by the presence of WFSB, a CBS affiliate in Hartford, Connecticut, which also broadcasts on channel 33.
 In 2016, WCBS-TV returned to transmitting from One World Trade Center in lower Manhattan.

 On October 21, 2014, CBS and Weigel Broadcasting announced the launch of a new digital subchannel service called Decades, scheduled to launch on all CBS-owned stations on May 25, 2015, including on WCBS-TV on channel 2.2.
 The channel is co-owned by CBS and Weigel (owner of CBS affiliate WDJT-TV in Milwaukee), with Weigel being responsible for distribution to non-CBS-owned stations.
 It airs programs from the extensive library of CBS Television Distribution (now CBS Media Ventures), including archival footage from CBS News.
 On September 3, 2018, Decades was replaced on 2.2 by Start TV.
 (Decades returned to the New York market in October 2019, when it was added to WNYW channel 5.5 as part of an agreement between Weigel and Fox Television Stations).

 As a result of the 2016–17 FCC spectrum incentive auction, WCBS-TV moved its digital signal from channel 33 to channel 36 on August 1, 2019.

 On December 12, 2018, WCBS-TV in cooperation with CBS Interactive, launched CBSN New York—a local version and partner of the CBSN service.
-CBS News New York can be accessed from cbsnewyork.com, cbsnews.com, and their respective mobile and streaming apps.
+CBS News New York can be accessed from cbsnewyork.com, cbsnews.com, and its respective mobile and streaming apps.

 On December 4, 2019, CBS Corporation and Viacom remerged; WCBS and WLNY therefore became part of ViacomCBS (now Paramount Skydance).